Flowinger/Flowinger.github.io/_posts/2017-4-30-Project-Luther.md

 ![Features](/images/feature_importance.png)

 To see how the model performs I predicted the market values for players from FC Bayern Munich.
 The model seems to be biased when it comes to high valued players which means it predicts a much lower market value.
 Additionally, it is apparent that a player's performance isn't taken into account enough.
 Predictions for good players without goals and assists are too low which means that more performance features like in-game stats (pass precision, successful tackles, etc.) have to be included to improve my model.
 Furthermore, I believe number of injuries, popopularity and performance history play an important role too.

 ![Predictions](/images/prediction_results.png)

-Splitting the data set into players from different positions (offence, midfield, defence) might be another way to improve my predictions.
+Splitting the data set into players from different positions (offence, midfield, defence) is something I will explore next in order to improve my model.